Today i’m going to be answering two important questions. These are; What is Shopify? & How Does Shopify Work?

 - eCommerce Businesses – If you’ve got something to sell, shopify can probably help.

-Too many things for me to mention really but hopefully this gives you an overview.
+There are to many things for me to mention rbut hopefully this gives you an overview.

 What Does Shopify Work Well With?

 I’m guessing it would be useful for you to know what shopify works well with…